-- It's okay if the voter wrote a name but forgot to fill in the oval. - The voter filled in an oval for a candidate on the ballot and wrote in a name.
+- The voter wrote a name but forgot to fill in the oval.
+That's okay. - The voter filled in an oval for a candidate on the ballot and wrote in a name.
 In this case, the write-in takes precedence over the candidate on the ballot.
 Adjust the totals on both the City and the County results tapes.
 Note this on the Inspectors' Statement.